-Located above The Reef Bar this is the place to go if you are looking for hand tossed New York and Sicilian style deep dish.
+This is the place to go if you are looking for hand tossed New York and Sicilian style deep dish.
 We personally recommend the manicotti and house salad.
 They will deliver it to your home on wheels at the RV Resort.

 This is a very popular local pizza place.
 The dough and sauces are made from scratch.
 They also have specialty sandwiches; our recommendation is the Muffuletta.

 They have good fried seafood and feature a ‘Catch of the Day’ daily special.
 Don’t miss their homemade bread pudding with whiskey sauce.
 It might be the best dessert on the coast.

 Restaurants in Downtown Pensacola